 Even with a few shortcomings, though, Dragon Quest remains one of the standout RPGs of its time period.
 With a narrative unlike anything else seen on the NES and quite a lot of content to explore, it was a fine last hurrah for big-name RPGs on the system.
 Later remakes only did it more favors, adding in a few modern conveniences, cutting down on the grinding element and even expanding its story, and its legacy was enough to get the hero included in the new Super Smash Bros. game as a downloadable character.
 Definitely worth a look.

 Developer: Chunsoft (NES), Heratbeat/ArtePiazza (Playstation), Cattle Call (Nintendo DS)

 Released: 1990, 1992, 2001, 2007, 2014

-Recommended Version: I've only played the NES version personally, though I am aware that most later ports make significant improvements to the game's presentation and gameplay style.
+Recommended Version: I've only played the NES version personally, though I am aware that most later ports make significant improvements to the game's presentation and gameplay style, as well as allowing you manual control over your allies.
 The iOS and Android ports are currently the cheapest ones available and the most fully-featured.